nwrenger/omega/README.md

 ```bash
 cargo install omega
 ```

 Alternatively, you can download the binary directly from the [releases page](https://github.com/nwrenger/omega/releases/latest).

 ### Additional Requirements

 For Linux-based systems, it is necessary to have the `libx11-dev` (Debian/Ubuntu) or `libX11-devel` (Fedora/RHEL) packages installed.

-It's important to note that on macOS, `omega` relies on `pancurses` as its backend, which will need to be installed if not already pre-installed.
-For Linux-based systems and Windows, `omega` uses `crossterm` as its backend.
+It's important to note that `omega` relies on `crossterm` as its backend.
+Therefore, on macOS you'll need to use a different terminal emulator than the default one for the colors to work properly.
+A cool open-source example is [kitty](https://sw.kovidgoyal.net/kitty/).

 ## Known Issues

 There are currently some smaller known issues:

-- Performance Issues on scrolling and editing files.
 - If the content only needs a scrollbar on the x-Axis, this scrollbar won't be interactable.
-- `Tabs` are currently not rendered/shown.
-So some files using `Tabs` could look not like their should.
-- Scrolling on macOS is not working due to a build error with `ncurses-backend`.
-As a temporary workaround, `pancurses-backend` is being used, where scrolling is non-functional.

 If you're encountering more Bugs please create an `Issue` and if you want to fix one create a `Pull Request` containing the fix.